 Appeals will be considered on an individual basis by the Financial Aid Appeals Committee and will be responded to in writing within 14 calendar days of receipt of the appeal.
 Your appeal will be reviewed and either approved with no provisions, approved with provisions, or denied.

 A student who is below the Completion Rate and/or GPA requirement can re-establish eligibility by achieving a 2.0 cumulative GPA and/or a 67 percent completion rate as long as the student is not at MAX due to 90 attempted hours or the completion of an AA, AS, or AAS degree.
 Once eligibility is re-established, the student's status will be PASS.
-A student who is below the requirements may submit an Appeal after completing a minimum of 6 credits with a semester GPA of 2.0 and no withdrawals.
+A student who is below the requirements may submit an Appeal based on improving both GPA and completion rate.
+This requires the completion of a minimum of 6 credits with a semester GPA of 2.0 with no withdrawals or repeats of previously passed courses.
 Earned hours must have increased by 6.

 This policy subject to change without notice to comply with federal or state regulations, or Waubonsee Community College Board of Trustee policy or action.